r-owen/as_op_doubleweave/README.md

   * **--skip-odd-picks**  (same)
   * **--skip-treadles** for patterns with dedicated treadles for tabby or other tie-down picks

+Filtering can be used to remove tabby picks from overshot patterns (thus making the number of treadles and shafts match) and can also remove shadow picks from shadow weave.

+The pattern files may be .wif or .dtx files.
-The converted files are written to the same directory as the input files, and the file names include the filtering options used.
-This allows you to easily compare the result of converting a file with different filtering options.
+The converted files are .wif files that are written to the same directory as the input files.Converted files include "as op doubleweave" in their name.

-The converted files include a bit of program-specific information for [WeaveIt](https://weaveit.com), setting the weave type to double weave so the detailed fabric view looks correct.
+Also the converted files include a bit of program-specific information for [WeaveIt](https://weaveit.com) that sets the weave type to double weave, so the detailed fabric view looks correct.
 Other programs will ignore this information.

+### Pre-Filtering Patterns

+You may find it helpful to filter a pattern first, then tweak the filtered pattern manually.
+To do that, you can run command-line utility **filter_patterns** with the same filtering options as **as_op_doubleweave**.

+Filtered files include the filter options used in their name.

+### Example

 Here is an example using handweaving.net shadow weave pattern [79721](https://www.handweaving.net/draft-detail/79721/stars-and-diamonds-reena-meijer-drees-2004-2022).
-First download the wif file (not as a liftplan), then convert it as follows:
+First download the wif file (not as a liftplan), then proceed as follows:

+You can remove the shadow ends and picks by filtering it.
+Skip even ends and odd picks results in a prettier pattern, in my opinion, and it avoids the need to fix colors in post-processing (if you skip all evens or all odds then ends and picks will all be the same color):

-  **as_op_doubleweave 79721.wif --skip-even-ends --skip-even-picks**
+  **filter_patterns 79721.wif --skip-even-ends --skip-odd-picks**

-This writes file "79721 as op doubleweave skip-even-ends skip-even-picks.wif".
+This writes file "79721 skip-even-ends skip-even-picks.wif".

-You can also include all ends and picks from the original pattern.
-This gives a very different result that is also nice:
+If you want to avoid bad floats, manually tweak the file to make ends and picks change by one shaft or treadle at a time.
+Once you have done that, convert it:

-  **as_op_doubleweave 79721.wif**
+  **as_op_doubleweave "79721 skip-even-ends skip-odd-picks.wif"**

+This writes file "79721 skip-even-ends skip-odd-picks as op doubleweave.wif".

 ## Developer Tips